Variational Quantum Eigensolver for Classification in Credit Sales Risk: Decision Situation Model

 At this point, we can claim that there is no simple linear model which fits to our data.
 Anyway, other models may be used.
 Finishing the phase of the input data exploration, we find the Principal Component Analysis (PCA) as interesting.
 It allows to lower the number of dimensions in our problem of eight variables with the Singular Value Decomposition (SVD).
 Fig.~\ref{lbl:fig:pca:decomposition:two:comp:training:data} depicts obtained results.
 It may be observed that there are clusters formed by observations from the same classes.

-\begin{remark} All scripts generating seaborn plots, Fig.~\ref{lbl:fig:pca:decomposition:two:comp:training:data}, and data for Pearson coefficients are available in the source code repositories \cite{VQEClassRepo}, \cite{VQEClassZenodo}.
+\begin{remark} All scripts generating Seaborn plots, Fig.~\ref{lbl:fig:pca:decomposition:two:comp:training:data}, and data for Pearson coefficients shown in Table~\ref{lbl:tbl:pearson:coefficients} are available in the source code repositories \cite{VQEClassRepo}.
 In addition, repositories contain all source codes for numerical experiments conducted and discussed in this paper. \end{remark}